bnikolic/imaging-iotest/README.md

 ### Work Balance

-Facet and subgrid work is assigned to producer and streamer processes at the start of the run.
+Facet and subgrid work is assigned[^1] to producer and streamer processes at the start of the run.
 Facets are large memory objects, and the same amount of work needs to be done on each of them, therefore the number of nodes should be chosen so we can distribute them evenly - ideally